palakbhonsle/SDN-Simulation-using-RYU/README.md

-# SDN-Simulation-using-RYU-
+# SDN-Simulation-using-RYU
--	Emulate a functional SDN network usinf RYU Controller
+Emulate a functional SDN network using RYU Controller